ThompsonBethany01/Predicting-Diabetes-Onset/README.md

 ## Project Steps
 ### Acquire
+Data acquired from Kaggle [here](https://www.kaggle.com/uciml/pima-indians-diabetes-database).
+The dataframe is saved as a csv file and has over 700 observations.
+The nine features in the original dataframe are diagnostic measures of the patients (observations).
+Null values appear to be filled with 0.

 ### Prepare
+Functions to prepare the dataframe are stored within the PRepare.py module.
+The module functions:
+- replace 0 with the feature mean where appropriate (i.e. a patient cannot have a 0 BMI)
+- bin features by pandas qcut and kmeans clustering
+- split into train, validate, test (70% - 20% - 10% respectively)
+- scale the df's using MinMaxScaler

 ### Explore
+During exploration, I looked at interaction of Independent features vs. Outcome, Independent vs. Indpendent Features, and cluster subgroups vs. Outcome.

 ### Model
+Various classification models were created by fitting to the train df.
+Models evaluated on train were:
+- Decision Tree
+- Random Forest
+- K-Nearest Neighbors
+- Ridge Classifier
+- SGD Classifier

+Models evaluated on the validate df were:
+- Decision Tree
+- Random Forest
+- K-Nearest Neighbors

 #### Final Model
+Random Forest was the final model selected.
+It performed the best not only on accuracy, but recall and precision on Positive (predicted diabetic) cases.
+Because False Negative cases are the most harmful, emphasis was selecting a model the did best on Recall.

 | Model    | RandomForest | (max_depth=5, random_state=123)             | 'Glucose', 'Age', 'BMI', <br> 'insulin_glucose_cluster', 'DiabetesPedigreeFunction' |
 |----------|--------------|---------------------------------------------|------------------------------------------------------------------------------|
 | DF       | Accuracy     | Recall on Positive (predicting diabetic)    | Precision on Positive (predicting diabetic)                                  |